mddanish00/stas-server/README.md

 - [ ] XUAT Placeholder support
 - [X] CUDA support (not tested because I don't have Nvidia GPU)
 - [ ] Detailed documentation
+- [X] Cache support when running (Will reset when the server is shutdown)

 ## User Guide